omarnj-lab/aranizer/README.md

 For queries or assistance, please contact onajar@psu.edu.sa.

 ## Acknowledgments:
-Special thanks to Prince Sultan University and Riotu Lab, under the guidance of Dr. Lahouari Ghouti and Dr. Anis Kouba, for their invaluable support.
+Special thanks to Prince Sultan University and Riotu Lab, under the guidance of Dr. Lahouari Ghouti and Dr. Anis Koubaa, for their invaluable support.

 ## Version:
 0.1